cyfinoid/keychecker/Readme.md

 _A fast CLI tool to fingerprint SSH private keys and identify which Git hosting accounts they unlock (GitHub, GitLab, Bitbucket, Codeberg, Gitea, Hugging Face)._

+> 🔬 **Part of Cyfinoid Research's Software Supply Chain Security Research**
+> This tool is created by [Cyfinoid Research](https://cyfinoid.com/research/software-supply-chain-security/) as part of our offensive tooling research focused on identification of next steps once an SSH private key is discovered.
+Learn more about our software supply chain security research and training programs.

 ---

 ## ✨ Features